ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-You can write this statement in one line too.
-For doing that, add a semicolon before the `then` and `fi` words like this:
+You can write the `if` statement in one line.
+For doing that, add semicolons before `then` and `fi` like this:
 {line-numbers: false}
 ```
 if CONDITION; then ACTION; fi
 ```

-Both the CONDITION and ACTION here are a single command or a block of commands.
-If the CONDITION completes successfully with the zeroed exit status, Bash executes the ACTION.
+The CONDITION and ACTION here mean a single command or a block of commands.
+If the exit status of the CONDITION equals zero, Bash executes the ACTION.

 Here is an example of the `if` statement:
 {line-numbers: true, format: Bash}